GIScience/GIScene.js/tools/README.txt

 To build a single file type in the command line:

-node build.js --sourcefiles ./build_GIScene.json //everything
+node build.js  //everything (defaultValue: --sourcefiles ./build_GIScene.json)

 OR